-We rely on limited sources of supply for the active pharmaceutical ingredient, or API, of DSUVIA and Zalviso and any disruption in the chain of supply may cause delay in developing and commercializing DSUVIA and Zalviso.
+We rely on limited sources of supply for the active pharmaceutical ingredient, or API, of DSUVIA and Zalviso and any disruption in the chain of supply may cause a delay in commercializing DSUVIA and developing Zalviso.

-Currently we only have one supplier qualified for our manufacture of DSUVIA, known as DZUVEO in Europe, and Zalviso qualified as a vendor with the FDA and EMA, respectively.
+Currently we only have one supplier qualified as a vendor for the manufacture of DSUVIA, known as DZUVEO in Europe, and Zalviso with the FDA and EMA, respectively.
 If supply from the approved vendor is interrupted, there could be a significant disruption in commercial supply.
-For example, our API provider is changing its process for manufacturing our drug.
-There is no guarantee that this change will not impact our commercial supply of API.
-This change in process requires a regulatory submission to the FDA and European Health Authority which must be approved before the new process API can be used commercially in each corresponding territory.
+For example, our API provider is changing its process for manufacturing our drug, which could impact our commercial supply of API.
+This change in process requires a regulatory submission to the FDA and the European Health Authority which must be approved before the new process API can be used commercially in each corresponding territory.
+There is no guarantee that the FDA or European Health Authority will approve such a submission.
+Both the U.S. and EU regulatory submissions have been submitted to support the use of the API made with the new manufacturing process, but there is no guarantee that the FDA or European Health Authority will approve the submissions.
+For example, in July 2019, we received notice from the FDA that a deficiency in the API manufacturer's drug master file will need to be addressed before the submission can be approved.
 Any alternative vendor would need to be qualified through an NDA supplement and/or an MAA variation which could result in further delay.
 The FDA or other regulatory agencies outside of the United States may also require additional trials if a new sufentanil supplier is relied upon for commercial production.